-- Gold recovery rates were moderate and increased with decreasing feed size.
+• Gold recovery rates were moderate and increased with decreasing feed size.
 A longer leaching cycle would not significantly improve precious metal recoveries.
-The Wilson deposit composite was not amenable to simulated heap leaching treatment at the 80% 11⁄4" feed size.
-Gold extraction from the 11⁄4" columns showed less than 0.01% recovery for rock sizes greater than 1", 54.3% gold extraction for rock 0.75 to 1", 3.6% gold extraction for rock 0.75 to 0.5". - Cyanide consumptions were high for both column feed sizes.
-Cyanide consumptions for the 11⁄4" and 3/8" feeds were 4.40 and 5.95 lb NaCN/ton ore respectively. - The lime added to the ore charges before leaching, 4.6 lb lime per ton ore, was sufficient for maintaining protective alkalinity throughout the leaching cycle. - Copper extractions obtained at both feed sizes were 0.2 lb Cu/ton ore (100 ppm), which was equivalent to 15% of the total contained copper.
+The Wilson deposit composite was not amenable to simulated heap leaching treatment at the 80% -11/4" feed size.
+Individual screen fraction gold extraction from the 11/4" column cyanide leach tests showed less than 0.01% recovery for rock sizes greater than 1", 54.3% gold extraction for rock 0.75 to 1", 3.6% gold extraction for the rock size 0.75 to 0.5", 82.7% gold extraction for 0.50 to 0.375" size, and a weighted average of 76.6% gold extraction for minus 3/8" material which represents 25.5% of the column tail mass.
+Thus crushing finer does achieve a higher gold recovery for the Wilson deposit composite via cyanide column leaching.

+- Cyanide consumptions were high for both column feed sizes.
+Cyanide consumptions for the 11/4" and 3/8" feeds were 4.40 and 5.95 lb NaCN/ton mineralized material, respectively. - The lime added to the ore charges before leaching, 4.6 lb lime per ton mineralized material, was sufficient for maintaining protective alkalinity throughout the leaching cycle. - Copper extractions obtained at both feed sizes were 0.2 lb Cu/ton ore (100 ppm), which was equivalent to 15% of the total contained copper.
 Copper concentrations in the column test pregnant solutions increased to as much as approximately 400 ppm (mg/L) during leaching.
-These concentrations are considered to be high enough to complicate down-stream solution recovery and refining processes solution recovery in a commercial heap leach circuit (McPartland, 2011).

-• The gold extraction column metallurgical test work on the 80% -11⁄4" feed size (Figure 13.4) achieved a recovery of 37.5 % after 140 days, but the leach curve was still climbing, thus it is inferred that the extraction could improve with additional leaching time with sufficient reagents.
+These concentrations are considered to be high enough to complicate down-stream solution recovery and refining processes solution recovery in a commercial heap leach circuit (McPartland, 2011). - The gold extraction column metallurgical test work on the 80% -11⁄4" feed size (Figure 13.4) achieved a recovery of 37.5 % after 140 days, but the leach curve was still climbing, thus it is inferred that the extraction could improve with additional leaching time with sufficient reagents.
 This metallurgical inference should be quantified with additional, longer column leach time prior to an economic analysis of a higher heap leach recovery.

-Generally the Wilson ore material represents metallurgical challenges of low gold recovery, unless crushed and agglomerated to a P{80} of $^{3}/{8}$ " or finer.
+Generally the Wilson mineralized material represents metallurgical challenges of low gold recovery, unless crushed and agglomerated to a P{80} of ${}^{3}\!/{8}$ " or finer.
 In addition, the Wilson deposit contains sufficient copper that will be co-extracted via cyanide heap leaching, thus resulting in high cyanide consumption, which could limit the gold extraction in the micropores of the leaching material.
 Plus, the Wilson deposit has Hg with the potential to be co-extracted with the precious metals via cyanide leaching, and this Hg extraction will need to be addressed in the process flow sheet and resulting plant design and capitalization.
 Hg co-extraction with precious metals measurements will be required to determine the effect of cyanide leaching on Hg via heap leaching or tank leaching prior to finalizing a flow sheet for design and construction.